entwicklerstube/mvg-cli/README.md

 ## Contribute
 If you want the CLI in your programing language, just write it down and make a pull requests.
-Wishes / suggestions are welcome :)
+Wishes and suggestions are welcome :)

 ## Previews
 ### Node Preview